Review of National Aged Care Quality Regulatory Processes

 The Review will examine why regulatory processes did not adequately identify the systemic and longstanding failures of care at the Makk and McLeay wards documented in the Oakden Report.
 The Review will also identify improvements to the regulatory system that would increase the likelihood of immediate detection, and swift remediation by providers.

 The Review is being led by Ms Kate Carnell AO, a veteran public administrator and regulator, in conjunction with Professor Ron Paterson ONZM, an international expert on patients’ rights, complaints, health care quality and the regulation of healthcare professions.

 The Review will examine and report on Commonwealth regulatory practices relating to monitoring the quality and standard of care in residential aged care facilities.
 The Review is not intended to investigate and resolve individual cases – that is the role of the Aged Care Complaints Commissioner.
 However, individuals’ experiences of care may help identify opportunities to improve Commonwealth regulatory processes.

 The Terms of Reference provide further information on the scope of the Review.

-Your views will help identify opportunities to improve Commonwealth regulatory processes so that people in residential aged care facilities are safe, well cared for and have a good quality of life.
+The Reviewers are considering all contributions to identify opportunities to improve Commonwealth regulatory processes so that people in residential aged care facilities are safe, well cared for and have a good quality of life.
 Given the large amount of feedback and suggestions received, Minister Wyatt has provided the Reviewers with an additional four weeks to prepare their report.
 It is now due by 29 September 2017.

 For further information on the review, email email@example.com.